maddox/dasher/README.md

 Here are few protips about Dash buttons that will help you plan how to use them.

-* Dash buttons take about 5 seconds to trigger your action.
+* Dash buttons take ~5 seconds to trigger your action.
+* Use DHCP Reservation on your Dash button to lower the latency from ~5s to ~1s.
 * Dash buttons are discrete buttons.
 There is no on or off.
 They just do a single command.
 * Dash buttons can not be used for another ~10 seconds after they've been pressed.